-In addition to visual inspection for evidence of deterioration, the reactivity of the red cells may be checked periodically by testing antigens likely to deteriorate, such as Le3, with a weakly reactive antibody of the same specificity.
-If such cells are found nonreactive, the product should not be used.
+In addition to visual inspection for evidence of deterioration, the reactivity of the red blood cells may be checked periodically by testing antigens likely to deteriorate, such as Le3, with a weakly reactive antibody of the same specificity.
+If such red blood cells are found nonreactive, the product should not be used.

-Interpretation of Results:
+Intepretation of Results:

-Positive Test: Agglutination of any of the Panoscreen red blood cells at any phase, or hemolysis at the saline or potentiated phases of testing, constitutes a positive test.
+Positive Test: Agglutination of any of the Panocell red blood cells at any phase, or hemolysis at the saline or potentiated phases of testing, constitutes a positive test.